Order Summary 0 Item (s)

 A ground lease can be an attractive method to develop commercial property.
 Ground leases offer long-term income and certainty for landlords, as well as flexibility and stability for tenants.
 In a ground lease, the landlord retains the fee interest in the land while the tenant retains a leasehold interest in the improvements they make.

 This separation of interests impacts financing and the loans the parties can secure related to their project.
-So, making sure a ground lease is financeable is critical for landlords and tenants considering a ground lease, as well as for lenders who underwrite them.
-This introductory course will outline what makes ground leases attractive; the necessary agreement provisions needed to ensure a ground lease is financeable; a tenant's leasehold mortgage and its key terms; and special considerations for a landlord's fee mortgage, including when to consider and negotiate a subordinated ground lease.
+Making sure a ground lease is financeable is critical for landlords and tenants considering a ground lease, as well as for lenders who underwrite them.
+This introductory course will outline what makes ground leases attractive to landlords and tenants; the provisions necessary to ensure a ground lease is financeable; the key terms and provisions of a leasehold mortgage; and special considerations for a landlord's fee mortgage, including when to consider and negotiate a subordinated ground lease.

 Listen as our authoritative panel reviews key drafting provisions and how to balance competing landlord, tenant, and lender interests for a financeable ground lease.